-Tesla’s Model S and Model 3 provide drivers with either a taste of veteran performance or refreshing innovation and value.
+The Tesla Model S and Model 3 provide drivers with either a taste of veteran performance, or refreshing innovation and value.
 Both combine to form the US automaker’s line of electric sedans, although they share more of their mechanical makeup with their respective assembly-line SUV partners.
-Below is a comprehensive breakdown comparing old and new to help you decide which sedan may be the Tesla for you.
+Below is a comprehensive breakdown comparing the two to help you decide which sedan may be best for you.

-Tesla’s Model S did not see a full refresh in 2020, but Tesla kicked off the new year with a full refresh to both its Model S and Model X vehicles.
-The automaker has now refreshed the dual motor AWD Long Range trim for customers.
-Furthermore, Tesla has dropped its Performance trim for two tri motor AWD Plaid variations.
+Tesla’s Model S did not see a refresh in 2020, but Tesla kicked off the new year with a full refresh to both its Model S and Model X vehicles.

 From the early years after Tesla’s inception, CEO Elon Musk was candid about the automaker’s goal of providing quality EVs most consumers could afford to drive.
 With 2016’s announcement of its Model 3 sedan, Tesla came one step closer to its goal of an EV at $35,000.